 I write this because I grapple with the concept that one such person did this complete about-face.
+Doreen Virtue just flipped a switch and she is done with her former teachings.
+Done.
 I hesitate to call her a former mentor- I did not know her personally and I had no real-time interaction with her.
 I took a course or two, I listened to her words of wisdom, I read her books and I used her Oracle and Tarot cards.
 I even received a certification from her.
 For years, as a psychotherapist and counselor working with people in the throes of addiction, I used Positive Affirmation cards and books.
 I see Tarot and Oracle no differently as I choose decks that hold messages of love and light.

 She has now denounced her own work.
 She apparently didn’t mean it.
 And when she said her works were Divinely inspired, she apparently was wrong.

 I got over it.
 Other than having her name smattered across many of my blog posts and my integrity undermined, I am ok.
 I would be remiss if I didn’t say that I respected her enough to refer to her in my own work and I referred MANY people to her books and courses.
 Sometimes I do feel like I have egg on my face.
 Was I not discerning enough?

 But what about the hundreds of thousands of people who found her, followed her, believed in her, found life’s solace because of her?
 And then she changes her mind.